 When done correctly, tree planting is a very effective way of removing carbon from the atmosphere

-Conservative estimates suggest that approximately 8.4 tonnes of CO2 can be removed from the atmosphere every year for each hectare of forest planted, with the figure being as high as 28 tonnes in some cases.
+Conservative estimates suggest that approximately 8.4 tonnes of CO2 can be removed from the atmosphere every year.
+For each hectare of forest planted, with the figure being as high as 28 tonnes in some cases.
 Considering there is the potential to plant 900 million hectares of forest globally, this can lead to a huge amount of carbon being removed from the atmosphere.

 But is this enough?

 The short answer is ‘Not quite’.
-Whilst tree planting is a great way of removing carbon from the atmosphere, the best solution is to stop the carbon getting to the atmosphere at all!
+Whilst tree planting is great at removing carbon from the atmosphere, the best solution is to stop the carbon getting to the atmosphere at all!
 Whilst big companies have the biggest impact, and with it the biggest responsibility, the importance of the public cannot be underestimated.
 Every single decision you make may result in a small amount less CO2 being emitted from the atmosphere, and therefore fewer trees that need to be planted to compensate for it!
 If you need help on how to reduce your environmental footprint, why not check out our other blog posts here.